Sakai Binary Distribution Installation Guide

 The four main Sakai community lists are:

-Announcements (email@example.com) - items of community-wide interest in Sakai (receive newsletter every two weeks; learn about conferences and deadlines; follow general progress on upcoming releases; partipipate in calls for community input).
+Announcements (firstname.lastname@example.org) - items of community-wide interest in Apereo, including Sakai (receive newsletters; learn about conferences and deadlines; follow general progress on upcoming releases; participate in calls for community input).
 A low-volume, read-only list, which everyone should join.

 Building Sakai (email@example.com) - designing, developing, testing, and documenting Sakai (learn about the technical details of building tools or integrating services; find guidelines for design and development of tools and services; locate technical specifications; learn about plans for future releases).
 For designers, programmers, developers, and quality assurance.